nandemotoken/Trustfer_Damage_Compensation_NFT/README.md

-README.md
+Trustfer Damage Compensation NFT
 =========

 Overview
 --------

-JointGuaranteeNFT is a smart contract designed for rent guarantee companies.
+Trustfer is a smart contract designed for rent guarantee companies.
 This contract evaluates whether the guarantor is capable of paying the damage compensation and provides rent guarantees by issuing a Non-Fungible Token (NFT) to the guarantor.

 Features
 --------